adetayoadekunle/HHA504_assignment_storage/README.md

+# Assignment: Working with Cloud Storage in Azure and GCP
-[adetayo-data (2).txt](https://github.com/user-attachments/files/18254635/adetayo-data.2.txt)## File upload process in both Azure Blob Storage and GCP Cloud Storage using the GUI
+## File upload process in both Azure Blob Storage and GCP Cloud Storage using the GUI

 ## Azure:
 ### Creation of Azure storage account